Joaquin Buckley

 Joaquin Yuconri Buckley (/hwɑːˈkiːn/ whah-KEEN; born April 27, 1994) is an American professional mixed martial artist.
 He currently competes in the welterweight division of the Ultimate Fighting Championship (UFC).
 A professional since 2014, he has also formerly competed for Bellator MMA and Legacy Fighting Alliance.
-As of November 18, 2025, he is #10 in the UFC welterweight rankings.
+As of September 19, 2026, he is #8 in the Meta UFC welterweight rankings.

 Background

 Buckley was born and raised in St. Louis, Missouri.
 Buckley and his mother lived in his grandmother's house for the most part of his youth.
 Buckley's mother died due to a heart condition when he was in the sixth grade.
 He started wrestling at Marquette High School, growing interested in mixed martial arts, and eventually started training in it after graduating.

 Mixed martial arts career

 Early career

 Starting his professional career in 2014, Buckley compiled a 10–2 record fighting for Shamrock FC, Bellator MMA, and Legacy Fighting Alliance.
 During that time, he most notably faced Logan Storley on April 13, 2018, at Bellator 197.
 He lost the fight by unanimous decision.
 After two straight TKO wins in LFA, Buckley was signed to the UFC.